mixodus/vue-project/README.md

 # RUN PROJECT

+Node version >= 14 is required to run the project.
+Personally I use node v16.20.1

 Clone this project via http then `npm i` on project root and `npm run dev` to run the project.

 Note: There's a default header that I use to navigate between the finished task faster.
 Navigate to `Admin Panel` for admin panel's task and `Landing Page` for the landing page task.